SEO for Manufacturers

 - What is SEO for manufacturing?

 - The importance of SEO for manufacturing companies

 - The unique challenges of SEO for manufacturing and industrial companies

 - 3 SEO in manufacturing examples

 Dive right in, and Google (and Bing, and Baidu, and all the rest) will be your best friend in no time.

 You already know that SEO stands for Search Engine Optimization, and it refers to the process of engineering your website to rank as highly as possible on the search engine results page (SERP) for keywords that are important to your target audience.

-What you may not know is that SEO is becoming more and more important for manufacturing companies specifically.
+SEO is becoming more and more important for manufacturing companies specifically.
 Why?

 - Your audience is moving online.
 Manufacturing sales used to be all about face-to-face contact.
 Relationships are still important, but the next generation of manufacturing buyers and decision-makers are “digital natives,” meaning they grew up with the internet at their fingertips.
 For this audience, “Google it” is as natural as breathing.